edden-gerber/radical-shapley-values/README.md

 ![scatter](scatter-randdata.png)

-(Why are the dots not on the line? ...You'll need to read the [post](https://edden-gerber.github.io/shapley-part-2/) to get what's going on.
+(Why are the dots not on the line? ...You'll need to read the [post](https://edden-gerber.github.io/shapley-part-2/) to get what's going on).